helallao/ue-sozluk/Editörler/Materyal Editörü/Nodlar/README.md

 The Normalize expression calculates and outputs the normalized value of its input.
 Normalized vectors (also called "unit vectors") have an overall length of 1.0.
 This means each component of the input is divided by the total magnitude (length) of the vector.

 * #### [OneMinus(1-x)](https://youtu.be/bS6WWlAVj9o) ❤️‍🔥❤️‍🔥❤️‍🔥❤️‍🔥❤️‍🔥❤️‍🔥
 Verilen inputun 1 den çıkarılmış halini döndürür.
 Aslında bu node 0 ve 1 arasındaki herşeyi karşıya geçirir, yani flip yapar.
-Mesela aşagıdaki örneklerde 0a yakın olan degerler artık 1 e, 1 e yakın olan degerler artık 0 a yakın.
+Mesela aşagıdaki örneklerde 0a yakın olan degerler artık 1e, 1e yakın olan degerler artık 0a yakın.
 Bakın,
 <br>
 <br>
 1 için 1 - 1 = 0, yani 1 olan deger 0 oldu